monkey-tennis-labs/infinite-jumper-phaser-tutorial/README.md

 ## Mob three and a half: 25th 12:30pm

 - Bit more autonomous working today (as opposed to just following the tutorial).
-- More relaxed approached to the mob timer - it's all about the 'flow'!
+- More relaxed approach to the mob timer - it's all about the 'flow'!
 - VS Code has an outline feature 🙂!
 - Proposal for following guide in next session (Game Scene deep-dive).

 ## Mob four: 27th June 2023 7pm

+- Andrzej and Pete practised TDD and "ping-pong" pairing in the cyber-dojo instead!
+- We tried FizzBuzz in Ruby, using RSpec
+- We completed a fizzbuzz() function but didn't quite manage to test drive a "1 to 100 printer"

+## Mob four redux: 5th July 7pm